Find Affordable College Courses

 322 Yearly Graduations

 The 17th most popular school in the country for law majors who are seeking their doctor's degree is Mitchell Hamline School of Law.
 Roughly 1,200 attend the school each year.
-For the 2020-2021 academic year, 322 doctor's degrees were handed out to law majors at Mitchell Hamline.
-Around 21% of these students were from an underrepresented racial-ethnic group, and 55% were women.
+During the most recent year for which we have data, 322 people received their doctor's degree in law from Mitchell Hamline.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+Data shows that Mitchell Hamline graduates that hold this degree go on to make a median salary of $64,854.

 #18